Safeguarding individuals at risk

 We've also added ‘county lines’ to our list of types of child abuse.

-According to the Serious Violence Strategy 2018, county lines is a term used to describe gangs and organised criminal networks involved in exporting illegal drugs into one or more areas within the UK, using dedicated mobile phones or other forms of “deal lines”.
+According to the Serious Violence Strategy 2018, county lines is a term used to describe gangs and organised criminal networks that export illegal drugs into one or more areas within the UK, using dedicated mobile phones or other “deal lines”.

 They are likely to exploit children and vulnerable adults to move and store the drugs and money and they will often use coercion, intimidation, violence – including sexual violence, and weapons.